SolomonKnudson/CLI-TicTacToe/README.md

   ![ALT text][buildSource]

----

 ## *Running Code*

----
 * Build executable

   ![ALT][buildExecutable]

-* Run executable
+* Run the executable

   ![ALT text][runExecutable]

----

 ## *Game Rules*

----

 * Wins are calculated by counting the number of board slots the current player has in a row and seeing if it's equal to whichever side of the board is smaller.
-Winner always starts.
+The winner always starts.

 * If playing on a 4x8 board, players must get 4 in a row vertically/diagonally and 8 laterally.